Car Club Of Australia Inc

 RCCA now has developed a set of Guidelines for RCCA Members who wish to have their cars registered through this concession scheme.
 Please see details of the Scheme and how RCCA will operate within the Scheme here.

-Our latest Updates for 2012 Events List here
+Our latest Updates for Events including 2014 here

 Advertisements now accepted for publication on our web page.
 As well as appearing in our magazines, Viking Torque and Small Torque, if you wish to reach the wider Internet market, why not advertise your Rover here on the RCCA web pages.
 See details here.